 Union in C

 A union in C is a user-defined data type that allows you to store different types of data in the same memory location.
-The primary distinction between a union and a structure is how memory is allocated for their members.
+The primary distinction between a union and a structure is how memory is allocated for its members.
 In a structure, each member has its own memory allocation, leading to a total size that is the sum of all members' sizes.
 In contrast, a union allocates memory only for the largest member, which means that all members share the same memory space.
 This allows unions to be more memory-efficient when you only need to store one value at a time, making them particularly useful in situations where a variable can hold different types of data at different times.
-For example, if you define a union that can store an integer, a float, or a character array, the total memory allocated will only be sufficient to hold the largest of these types, rather than the sum of all their sizes.
-However, this shared memory model means that when you assign a value to one member, the values of the other members may become undefined or incorrect, since they all occupy the same space.
+For example, if you define a union that can store an integer, a float, or a character array, the total memory allocated will only be sufficient to hold the largest of these types rather than the sum of all their sizes.
+However, this shared memory model means that when you assign a value to one member, the values of the other members may become undefined or incorrect since they all occupy the same space.
 Therefore, careful management is required when using unions, as only one member should be accessed at a time to ensure the integrity of the stored data.
 Unions are particularly useful in scenarios like embedded programming or low-level data manipulation, where memory conservation is critical.

 Declaring and using unions:

 // Define a union